samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v2.3
+- Fixed problem with the spigot compiler
+- Updated the JRE of the spigot compiler
 ### v2.2
 - Fixed color issue in the installer
 - Added default options if left blank